YogliB/svelte-fullcalendar/README.md

 FullCalendar (almost) seamlessly integrates with the [Svelte](https://svelte.dev) JavaScript compiler and the [SvelteKit](https://kit.svelte.dev/) JavaScript framework.
 It provides a component that matches the functionality of FullCalendar's standard API.

 This guide does not go into depth about initializing a Svelte/SvelteKit project.
-Please consult the example that.
+Please consult [the example](/examples/kit) for that.

+## First steps

 The first step is to install the FullCalendar-related dependencies.
 You'll need the Svelte adapter and some plugins to handle the styles.